 Interior storage is good and includes a decently sized glovebox, door pockets front and rear, beverage holders front and rear, a seatback pocket on the passenger side, and a center console armrest with more storage beneath it.

 The Honda Civic Si is reasonably well equipped.
 It comes with automatic climate control, push-button ignition, manual height adjustment for the driver's seat, smart entry with auto-locking when walking away, a one-touch power moonroof, and a seven-inch driver information display.
 It must be said, however, that the VW Jetta GLI offers more comfort and convenience features, although it is also pricier.
 Honda should be commended for the Civic Si's array of standard safety features, though.
 It gets adaptive cruise control, lane departure warning, a rearview camera, blind-spot monitoring with cross-traffic monitoring, auto high beams, and traffic sign recognition, all falling under the Honda Sensing umbrella.

-Because the Si is so driver-focussed, you'll mainly be using the seven-inch digital gauge cluster.
-A nice touch, though, is that an analog speedometer sits centrally.
+Because the Si is so driver-focused, you'll mainly be using the seven-inch digital gauge cluster.
 Infotainment is controlled through a not-too-big and not-too-small nine-inch touchscreen that comes standard with Bluetooth connectivity with wireless Apple Carplay and Android Auto.
 Also standard is a 12-speaker Bose audio system, including a subwoofer.
 SiriusXM and HD Radio are included as well.
 Unlike Honda efforts of yore, this even has a volume knob, something that you won't find in the Jetta GLI and that was a bone of contention when we drove the latter.